cr3mov/writeups/intigriti0823-calculator/index.md

 e^{ln(40)} ~=40
 $$

-Now we need to get approximate value of:
+Now we need to get the approximate value of:

 $$
 ln(40) \approx 3.688
 $$

-Let’s look for some function with close result to 3.688, also we need it to work with low values, because we only have access to math constants and different function name lengths, the log2 is the most suitable function for our needs:
+Let’s look for some function with a close result to 3.688, also we need it to work with low values, because we only have access to math constants and different function name lengths, the log2 is the most suitable function for our needs:

 $$
 2^{3.688} \approx 13
 $$

-We need constant with value of 13 here, lucky us we have localeCompare with exact length of 13, so our equation looks like this:
+We need a constant with a value of 13 here, lucky us we have localeCompare with the exact length of 13, so our equation looks like this:

 $$
 \mathord{\sqsupset} x = |String.localeCompare.name|